neuroradiology/gosuki/README.md

 go install github.com/blob42/gosuki/cmd/suki@latest
 ```

+To build with systray icon support use `go install -tags systray ...`

 ## Running GoSuki

 GoSuki is designed to run as a background service for real-time bookmark monitoring.
 Below are the recommended ways to start and interact with the application.